yoep/RazerPoliceLight/README.md

 - Selection of active Chroma devices
 - Color configuration based on ELS configuration

-## Changelog features for 1.0.4
+## Changelog features for 1.0.5

-- Updated Cue SDK to v3.0.237
+- Updated Cue SDK to v3.0.301
-- Fixed Chroma SDK issue "Unknown (1168)"
-- Added levels to logging for easier troubleshooting
+- Updated .NET framework to v4.8